 As the payroll year-end is fast approaching, we thought it would be useful to look ahead to the new tax year 2021/22 and provide you with a summary of the main legislative changes which affect payroll.

 There is a small uplift to the personal allowance and statutory payments, increases in the tax bandwidths and national insurance thresholds.
 2021/22 sees big changes to Student Loans with the introduction of the Scottish Student Loan, Plan 4.
 The existing Plan 1 and Plan 2 loans remain in place, and any changes to loan categories will be instructed by HMRC.

 As usual, the National Minimum Wage increases on 1st April, but we see a big change to the age threshold for the national living wage.

 Along with this, we provide information on the Apprenticeship Levy, IR35 and some other topics which you need to be aware of if you are involved in your organisation’s payroll function.

 Of course, we are not forgetting the Coronavirus Job Retention Scheme.
-We have provided a summary of the latest developments and guidance for the coming months, however, it’s important to note this is accurate at the time of issue, and there will be further guidance and updates issued as they arise over the next few months, so please keep a close eye on our website for updates.
+We have provided a summary of the latest developments and guidance for the coming months, however, it’s important to note this is accurate at the time of issue, and there will be further guidance and resources issued as they arise over the next few months, so please keep a close eye on our website for resources.